gvsu-cis641/base/meetings/GVSU-CIS641-Squad-2022-10-25.md

 Goals for next week (include responsibilities)

-* We worked on the backend development options provided on of the homepage
+* To work on the backend development options provided on of the homepage